XinFinOrg/Docs-XF/docs/get-started/XDC.md

 **KYC Compliance:**

 We would like to add Know your customer (KYC) identification as it falls under the responsibility of financial institution and/or regulated company.

+Become a MasterNode and upload the Know Your Community (KYC) certificate in PDF format.

+This KYC certificate needs to be signed by one of the following personnel:

+Company Secretary,
+A Notary Public,
+Chartered Secretary,
+Consulate, or
+A lawyer with Seal.
+For INDIVIDUAL format, click here.

+For ORGANIZATION format, click here.

+Note: It’s mandatory to upload the certificate in a PDF format.

-Validator needs to upload self KYC document and this document will be visible on the open public network.
+Validator needs to upload self KYC document and this document will be visible on the open public network

 # **Choosing Validators**